Origin of the bagna cauda

 - Anchovies should have matured for at least one year.
 They should look good and be fragrant: this means right out of the salt.
 Clean them by rinsing them in water and white wine, de-bone them and pat them dry.

-- This is a garlic based dish so you can limit it, but certainly not eliminating it entirely.
+- This is a garlic based dish so you can limit it, but certainly not eliminate it entirely.
 If you did so, you would no loger make bagna cauda!
 While "fundamentalists" claim a head of garlic per person is required (just to give you an idea, there are 10 to 15 cloves in a head), I think that 2 or 3 cloves per person are enough.
-Never boil the garlic before making the bagna cauda, neither in milk not in water: simply cut off any budding, slice it and, if you want, leave it for a few hours in a bowl of water.
+Never boil the garlic before making the bagna cauda, neither in milk nor in water: simply cut off any budding, slice it and, if you want, leave it for a few hours in a bowl of water.

 - Always pick very good quality extra virgin olive oil.
 If you really can't stomach it, or can't find it, virgin olive oil can be ok.
 However, never ever use any other type of oil for bagna cauda.
 As per quantity, you should always have no less than 1/2 a glass of oil per person eating.

 - Vegetables should be seasonal and typically Piedmontese, but should never include anything too aromatic such as celery, fennel of radishes.
 Wash them and quarter them and they are ready to go.
-Cards (well known are those from Chieri and Nizza Monferrato), raw peppers, but also roasted and preserved in vinegar and rasps (this is a typical Piedmontese way to picked and preserve them), artichokes, kale, green, white and red cabbage, endive, hearts of escarole, fresh spring onions (these are usually cut across at the base and put on the table in bunches of 3 or 4, dipped in a glass of Barbera from which they emerge for about two inches.
-They are also good if you just eat them dripping with wine with a pinch of salt!), white turnips, roasted red beets, boiled cauliflower, boiled cabbage hearts, roasted onions, and finally plates of boiled white potatoes in their skins, apples, roasted or fried zucchini slices, slices of warm roasted or fried polenta, and baskets of fresh eggs to scramble in the leftover bagna cauda.
+Cards (well known are those from Chieri and Nizza Monferrato), raw peppers, but also roasted and preserved in vinegar and rasps (this is a typical Piedmontese way to pick and preserve them), artichokes, kale, green, white and red cabbage, endive, hearts of escarole, fresh spring onions (these are usually cut across at the base and put on the table in bunches of 3 or 4, dipped in a glass of Barbera from which they emerge for about two inches; they are also good if you just eat them dripping with wine with a pinch of salt!), white turnips, roasted red beets, boiled cauliflower, boiled cabbage hearts, roasted onions, and finally plates of boiled white potatoes in their skins, apples, roasted or fried zucchini slices, slices of warm roasted or fried polenta, and baskets of fresh eggs to scramble in the leftover bagna cauda.
 All this, ladies and gentlemen, is a real feast, fit for a king.

 The way you cook it is crucial to get a good, healthy and easy to digest bagna cauda.
 Bagna cauda should cook only briefly and on low heat.